andrewdempsey2018/Indie-Games-Flaunt/README.md

 *Indie game* - a video game, commonly created by an individual or a small team without the support of a video game publisher.

+## The problem & solution##

 Indie games are mostly found on dedicated websites that cater to the needs of developers as opposed to casual users.
 These sites (usually forums) are aimed at computer savvy individuals and as such can be off putting to more casual users - the interfaces can be difficult to navigate and can be difficult to use on mobile devices.
-This website attempts to give developers a place to share their games whilst at the same time catering to casual gamers.
-The user interface is designed to be easy to navigate on mobile as well as desktop computers.
+These forum site are also quite fractured - many different websites to share indie games results in some games going undiscovered or at the very least, having a very limited audience.

+This website aims to be a central location where all of the latest indie game releases can be shared by both developers and players.
+Using this website, developers can be confident that their game will reach the largest audience and players can be confident that they have access to all of the latest releases as well as having access to all of the older releases.
+The website should be responsive so as to work on as many devices as possible - meaning the largest audience as possible can be targeted.

 ## UX ##

-**External users goal:**
+**External user goals**

-A casual game player can browse the site and download a game they wish to play.
+1. A casual game player can browse the site and download a game they wish to play.

-**External users goal:**
-A game developer can share their game.
+2. A game developer can share their game.

-**Site owners goal:**
+**Site owners goal**

-Promote indie game development by providing a website where developers have access to a large audience of casual game players as well as indie developers themselves.
+Promote indie game development by providing a website where developers have access to a large audience of casual game players.
+Provide entertainment to casual game players as well as indie game fans by providing them with information on all of the latest indie games.

 ## User stories ##